paxdotdev/pax/lab-journal-zb.md

     - How do we decide the entrypoint for recursing / rendering the expanded tree? (just the global root?  perhaps each component keeps track of its root ExpandedNode and thus we call the root's root to get started?)

-Consider that instance nodes (template nodes? `TemplateNodeInstance`s?) represent a singular form of a possibly expanded thing.
+Consider that instance nodes (template nodes? `TemplateInstanceNode`s?) represent a singular form of a possibly expanded thing.
 An instance node thus roughly (or exactly) maps to the node that is authored in a template.

-On the other hand, ExpandedNodes represent the fully realized permutations of all such TemplateNodeInstances, with properties already computed, ready to render
+On the other hand, ExpandedNodes represent the fully realized permutations of all such TemplateInstanceNodes, with properties already computed, ready to render

 Currently, Repeat blurs these boundaries, creating `Instance`s for each of its children dynamically.